christlieb/CMSE821/README.md

 3. Trottenberg, U., Oosterlee, C., and Schuller, A., Multigrid
 4. Haller, G., Modeling Nonlinear Dynamics from Equations and Data
 5. Boscarino, S., Pareschi, L., and Russo, G., Implicit-Explicit Methods for Evolutionary PDEs
+6. da Veiga, L.B. and Lipnikov, K. and Manzini, G., The mimetic finite difference method for elliptic problems

 ## 📄 Downloads